Headsets for health: can VR support mental health at work?

 You’re on a deserted beach.
 The turquoise sea meets glistening white sand while palm trees sway to either side of you.
 All you can hear is the gentle lapping of waves and the occasional bird.
 You can almost feel the powdery sand between your toes…almost because, sadly, you are not actually on a tropical island.
 You’re on a work break wearing a high-tech Virtual Reality headset as part of your company’s wellness program.

-This might sound far fetched, but companies and organisations, from the NHS to Ford, are embracing the power of VR to improve employee wellbeing.
+This might sound far-fetched, but companies and organizations, from the NHS to Ford, are embracing the power of VR to improve employee well-being.
 What exactly does this involve, how does it work—and is it really the answer to our mental health crisis?

 Our mental health crisis at work